i-shreya/KoinX-Crypto-Tracker/README.md

 - **api-server**: Subscribes to NATS messages and stores crypto statistics to MongoDB.
 - **worker-server**: Publishes messages every 15 minutes to trigger data fetching and storage.

-The objective of this project is to demonstrate inter-service communication and scheduled data publishing using a message queue (NATS) while persisting real-time data into a MongoDB database through the API server.
+This assignment aims to demonstrate inter-service communication and scheduled data publishing using a message queue (NATS) while persisting real-time data into a MongoDB database through the API server.

-## Documentation
-Google Drive Link

 ## Setup Instructions